madebits/madebits.github.io/blog/2016/2016-07-30-Upgrading-to-Lubuntu-16.04.1.md

 <!--- tags: linux -->

 I upgraded my machines at home from Lubuntu 14.04 LTS to 16.04.1 LTS.
-I waited until the new versions was offered via the *Software Updater* tool.
+I waited until the new version was offered via the *Software Updater* tool.
 The update process went mostly quite well:

 * I was left without network access after install.
 I had played once with `dnscrypt-proxy` and `dnsmasq` and they were activated as services by `systemd`.
 I had to remove them both and restart to be able to use my current network configuration.
 * Pulseaudio did not work and volume settings were unreachable.
 I happen to have run to this [issue](https://askubuntu.com/questions/23018/revert-audio-configuration-to-defaults) before (when installing 15.10 in a virtual machine), so I knew I had to clean `~/.config/pulse` folder.
 I had also to [restart](https://askubuntu.com/questions/15223/how-can-i-restart-pulseaudio-without-logout) pulseaudio using `pulseaudio -k`.